 I prefer the typeface on the lightly printed pages.
 The characters are not placed neatly on the line, but the distinct and emerging lively ductus of the individual characters automatically presents harmonious word formations in the eye of the beholder, with the non-perfect line stepping into the background.

 Also in Charpentier Renaissance, the strokes of the wide pen are still noticeable.
 The font has very defined softly bent serifs.
 The forms are powerful and stand solidly on the baseline.
 Charpentier Renaissance is very legible and yields a solid and yet still lively line formation.

-The accompanying cursive, like its historical models, has almost no inclination.
+The accompanying italic, like its historical models, has almost no inclination.
 The lower case characters of Charpentier Renaissance Italique have such idiosyncratic figures that they can also form a font of their own.